TheTurkeyDev/blog/content/posts/scoreboard-hack/index.md

     yy = checksum?
 ```

-After looking at this packet for awhile I moved on to trying to deduce other packets and I did find some more information, but there are 2 vital pieces of information I have not been able to find yet.
-First I cannot figure out what byte or bytes correspond to some sort of packet Id.
+After looking at this packet for awhile I moved on to trying to deduce other packets and I did find some more information, but there is still one piece of information I have not been able to find yet.
+I cannot figure out what byte or bytes correspond to some sort of packet Id.
 This is the last major piece of info missing before I'm really able to reliably parse, and store this information.
-Secondly I cannot for the world of me find the time for the scoreboard.
-I have a decent idea where it is, but I cannot figure out how to parse it.

-Let's dive into the other packets and what I've been able to decipher so far and talk about specific data points.
+Before I talk about deciphering the packet ID, let's talk about the ttuu bytes as it lead me to figuring out the packet ID.

 ### ttuu?

 What does ttuu mean?
 Well, I'm not really sure.
 Initially I thought it was some sort of extended header, but then I started leaning to it being some sort of source & destination info, but ultimately I'm not sure still.
 On thing I do know is that the tt value can change & does change each time the controller is started.
 I don't know why this is, or where this value comes from, but all the ttuu values that are `dcff` one time are `40ff` the next time and restarting the controller again they become `22ff` or another byte.
 It's easy to spot, and as far as I can tell stays consistent during the normal operation of the controller.
 These aren't the only values of ttuu though, just the most common.
 I'll take a deeper dive on this soon.

 ### Packet ID
-Finding the packet ID is a very crucial piece of information as it makes sorting, filtering, and decoding packets a world of a difference.
+Finding the packet ID is a very crucial piece of information as it makes sorting, filtering, and decoding packets a world easier.
 Without it, I am currently relying on the packet length to know what packet is what.
 This obviously isn't ideal as multiple different packet types could have the same length.
 Going back to the partial packet data mask I deduced above `zzvvttuu......ppqq....aabbccddeeffgg..................hhiijjkkllmm..yy` Assuming these packets do have ID's (I'd be shocked if they didn't), There are only a few places the ID could live.
 The empty space between gg and hh doesn't make sense to have an ID as that is squarely within the core "data" of the packet and just wouldn't be realistic to put the ID there.
+Typically the packet ID is one of the first pieces of information along with the packet length so that you know what data you are trying to decode.
 Similarly this is the case for the 2 bytes between qq and aa.
-This leaves us with 4 bytes.
+This leaves me with 4 bytes.
 3 of which directly follow the unknown ttuu bytes and 1 at the end right before the suspected checksum.
 The end is possible, but unlikely and other packets do have decoded data in that spot, so that is also out leaving just the 3 bytes at the start of the packet after ttuu.

 Looking at the packet that the above mask goes with, I see that `dcff` is out ttuu value and `020010` is the unknown 3 bytes.
 Lets look at some other packets and compare them all below: